eflexsystems/ember-infinity/README.md

 Default is 50ms.
 You can optionally pass a debounce time to delay loading the list when reach bottom of list

-### Use `ember-infinity` with button
+### Use `@eflexsystems/ember-infinity` with button

-You can use the service loading magic of ember-infinity without using the InfinityLoader component.
+You can use the service loading magic of @eflexsystems/ember-infinity without using the InfinityLoader component.

 load-more-button.js: